Sanix-Darker/sanixdk.xyz/content/blogs/how-i-fixed-git-reflog.md

 ---

-**PS:** I started working on something quite in the same context, regarding CI/CD pipeline... i am really not satisfy with what is offered today to run jobs pipeline locally regarding github, gitlab, Azure DevOps, etc... so i am working on a `git ci` alias to simplify enought that, you can have a look here : https://github.com/sanix-darker/git-ci, when i will be satisfy enought regarding the first stable version i will maybe consider realising the first betta version of it !
+**PS:** I started working on something quite in the same context, regarding CI/CD pipeline... so far, i am really not satisfy with what is offered today to run jobs pipeline locally regarding github, gitlab, Azure DevOps, etc... so i am working on a `git ci` alias to simplify enought that, you can have a look here : https://github.com/sanix-darker/git-ci, when i will be satisfy enought regarding the first stable version i will maybe consider realising the first betta version of it !

 -----